chriMay/Image_Harvester/readme.md

 ![Settings-](pictures/screenshot_settings.png)
 In this window the frame-rate (_Bildfrequenz_), exposure-time(_Belichtungszeit_) and the gain (_Gain(ISO)_) can be changed.
 The button _Übernehmen_ overwrites the default-settings in the _config.ini_ file.
 The current settings are displayed in the _Information-frame_ of the **Main-Window** (see section above).
 **Notice:** With every start of the program the settings change back to the default-settings from the _config.ini_ file.

+## Snippet feature

+The size and position of the snippet can be set in the _config.ini_.
+Therefore you have to write the coordinates in pixels to the related variable.
+The coordinates are given in (x, y)-format, where x is the horizontal and y the vertical direction starting from the left upper corner of the image/snippet.
+If you don't want to use the snippet-feature just type (0, 0) to both related variables in the config file.

 ## Config-file (_config.ini_)